ecampostrini/shopping-buddy/README.md

 grocery shop organization.

 # Usage
-The minimum required version of Python is `3.7`
+A [Trello](https://trello.com/) account is required and the minimum required version of Python is `3.7`
 1. After cloning the repo install the dependencies: :
 ```bash
 pip3 install -r requirements.txt